 Beyond the Crown: Redefining the Standard of Women's Empowerment through Beauty Pageants in Asia and the West

-The glitz and glamour of the beauty pageant industry has been a staggering platform for showcasing the poise, grace, and beauty of women from all over the world.
-As a long-standing tradition that continues to grow stronger for years, beauty pageants have been considered to play a significant role in fostering international relations as they promote cultural diplomacy by bringing together women around the world to promote cultural exchange and representation.
+The glitz and glamour of the world of beauty pageants has been a staggering platform for showcasing the beauty, poise, and grace of women from all over the world.
+As a long-standing tradition that continues to improve for decades, beauty pageants have been believed to be a significant platform for building international relations since they promote cultural diplomacy through the convergence of women from all over the world to allow cultural exchange and representation.

-However, traditional beauty pageants have often perpetuated narrow standards of beauty and femininity in its earlier stages which can undermine broader efforts to promote gender equality and women's empowerment.
+However, traditional beauty pageants have historically propagated narrow definitions of beauty and femininity in its early forms which can undermine gender equality and women's empowerment in general.
 Considerably, this is still a case-to-case basis amongst countries with different cultures.
 Despite these, the West and Asia agree that there is a positive and negative side to each of its own.

 Western Perspective